theRAPTLab/gsgo/docs/00-dev-log.md

 ## DEC 08 TUE - Picking Up

 Ben's been implementing some kind of scripting UI.
-I
+I'm trying to remember what to do next.
+I just **refactored datacore** in anticipation of managing the `INSTANCES` map.
+This is an array of initializer programs for each agent instance, since they could all be different.
+These can be null programs too, but this is what we need to maintain a list of instances.

+So...how does this work?

+* Instances have an initialization program that sets unique starting values.
+This is produced by the transpiler as the `init` program in TSMCBundle.
+* I should change the pragma also for output libraries.